Nathan Jurevicius

 Nathan Jurevicius (born 1973) is a Canadian/Australian illustrator, director, toy designer, author, and fine artist whose diverse range of work has appeared in numerous publications, advertising campaigns, festivals, and galleries around the world.

-His most acclaimed project to date is Scarygirl, which started in 2001 with a vinyl toy range and has since developed into graphics novels, online games, a VR Free Roam experience, and an animated feature film that is currently in production.
+He is best known for Scarygirl, which started in 2001 with a vinyl toy range and has since developed into graphics novels, online games, a VR Free Roam experience, and an animated feature film.

 Scarygirl

 Appearing in comics, vinyl toys, games, and internationally exhibited artwork, Scarygirl is about a misshapen orphan searching for the truth about her past.
 The cute but slightly odd little girl was abandoned late one night and later found and brought up by a friendly octopus called Blister and guided by a mystic rabbit called Bunniguru.

-A vision of psychedelic colours, surreal landscapes and personal discovery, Scarygirl recalls the fables and folklore of our shared cultural memory.

-Since its inception in 2001, Nathan Jurevicius' Scarygirl brand has developed an underground following of fans throughout the globe through its online Scarygirl comic, video games, graphic novels, numerous limited edition vinyl toys, designer products, and travelling shows.
+The series has since expanded into other mediums, such as an online comic, video games, graphic novels, limited edition vinyl toys, and travelling shows.

 Toy Series

 Initially created as on online concept, Nathan's plans for Scarygirl changed direction when acclaimed Hong Kong based toy-manufacturing company Flying Cat contacted him to create a set of limited edition toys.
 The creations were focused around large vinyl figures, including the Octocity Scarygirl, Treedweller, Dr Maybee, Chihoohoo and more, and have been called one of the defining toy lines of the mid-2000s.
-In 2016 Scarygirl was a recipient of the Hall of Fame Award at the Designer Toy Awards.
+In 2016, Scarygirl was a recipient of the Hall of Fame Award at the Designer Toy Awards.

 The Scarygirl world was then expanded further with two mini-series of figures created by Kidrobot – City Folk in 2007 and Swamp Folk in 2009 – and then a limited edition Blister the Octopus 8” vinyl art toy in 2018, which was produced by Gums Production in Hong Kong with exclusive colour-ways released by Kidrobot and Toy Tokyo.